JanethL/project-1-example/README.md

 let lastTime = 0;
 ```

-// we create our field by passing in a width of 12 and height of 22 into our function createBlocks()
+// create a field by passing in a width of 12 and height of 20 into our function createBlocks()
 createBlocks()

 ```javascript